-1. Russian Salad
+1. Russian Salad (Olivier)

-Okay, the number 1 in this list and my favourite Russian dish is Russian Salad or “Olivje” (Olivier) – how Russians call it.
-It might be different from the Russian salad you already know/ have tried somewhere else.
-Traditional Russian salad has a lot of mayo and also has chopped sausage and pickles (these three ingredients are sometimes missing in the variations of the “Russian salad” in various countries.
-The best Russian salad in Russia I age in the restaurants of the Ginza group (check them here).
+Okay, the number 1 in this list and my favourite Russian dish is Russian Salad or “Olivje” (Olivier) – that’s how Russians call it.
+It might be different from the Russian salad you already know/ have tried somewhere else (I’ve seen some crazy variations around: the craziest one that was incredibly far from the original Russian salad was in Indonesia – instead of mayo, it had a sweet yoghurt dressing, instead of potatoes it had rice and instead of sausage, it had pineapple).

 Blini is a traditional Russian dish, though it resembles French crepes.
 Russian blini can also vary in sizes and fillings and one of the best chains to try blini in Russia is Teremok (they have 30 different tastes and fillings, you can’t go wrong with so many flavours).
 The example of Russian savoury blin (singular of blini) – potato mash, beef and gherkins.
-Or another widespread one: baked cabbage and egg.
+Or another common one: baked cabbage and egg.

 9. Beef cutlets with buckwheat and pickles

-10. Honey Cake Medovik
+10. Best Russian dishes: the Honey Cake “Medovik”